NGala540/FrequencyOfClaimsPrediction/README.md

 ## Potential improvements
 - using imputation method instead deleting rows with missing values
-- further feature engeneering, explorying additional combination od data
+- further feature engineering, exploring additional combinations of data
+- create functions for data preprocessing and combine it into pipeline